The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 The best thing to do at a handover like this is to make sure you make yourself familiar with the house and pets.
 I don’t mean have a snoop around the owner’s private things but make sure you are aware of where everything you need is and you are comfortable.

-Arriving The Day of Handover
+Arriving on The Day of the Handover

 Arriving Days or Weeks Ahead